Neuro-Logical/speech/SLT_2022/README.md

   1) Prepare your data.
 Please see https://lhotse.readthedocs.io/en/latest/corpus.html#adding-new-corpora for more information.
 You can find various recipes for different datasets in https://github.com/lhotse-speech/lhotse/tree/master/lhotse/recipes.
   2) Follow https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/prepare.sh to extract features for your dataset.
   3) Adapt https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/tdnn_lstm_ctc/asr_datamodule.py to your dataset.
   4) Train a model for your dataset.
 Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/train.py.
-For this step, we did not train but use a pretrained English model.
+With respect to this step, we did not train any model from scratch but we did use a pretrained English model.
   5) Get alignments.
 Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/ali.py

   To play with Google Colab using your own audios, see the notebook: